 - Businesses can focus on their core strengths like marketing, or content creation.

 - Cloud-based digital signage offers peace of mind, stability, and predictability.

-Automation takes care of digital signage’s most complex, repetitive and unpleasant tasks.
+Automation takes care of digital signage’s most complex, repetitive, and unpleasant tasks.
 This is work best done by code-driven interaction where one software application exchanges data and instructions with another one.
 Using automation, ad booking software can automatically insert content into a digital signage software’s playlists.
-A factory can display constantly updated production data into employee-facing screens in their workspace.
+A factory can display constantly updated production data on employee-facing screens in their workspace.